Everything You Need To Know About the Articulated Dump Truck

 The TA300 features a max payload of 31 tons and a 370 horsepower engine.
-A high performance and fuel-efficient engine helps to make this machine strong and sustainable.
+A high-performance and fuel-efficient engine help to make this machine strong and sustainable.

 Added to the Volvo ADT group in 2017 this machine is smaller, lighter and more agile than the traditional 45-ton truck.
 The 469 horsepower Volvo D16 engine powers this machine to be productive, safe and have a lower cost per ton than their previous models.

 A part of the G series, the Volvo A45G has added features like Hill Assist to hold the truck in place on steep slopes and the Dump Support System which projects the truck’s side inclination percentage to the operator to allow for smoother and safer material dumping.
 Backed by Volvo’s Fuel Efficiency Guarantee, this machine is built for a tough but long life.

 Potential Hazards & Safety Protocols for Rock Trucks and Articulated Dump Trucks

 There are a number of hazards associated with the operation of articulated dump trucks and dump trucks in general.
 Like with any piece of heavy equipment, never operate a piece of machinery without first receiving proper training.

 Survey the worksite and secure the load before transporting materials.
 There are a variety of hazards to be aware of for dump trucks, listed below.

 Backover Incidents Involving People or Other Equipment

 Dump trucks are big and heavy equipment that can have many blind spots and lower visibility than other machines.
 Check all blind spots and utilize spotters when reversing.
 Use audio and visual signals to indicate a reversing truck and avoid taking corners at high speeds.